|Height:||8 – 10 inches|

 Capable of getting plenty of exercise without a yard, Cairn Terriers have become the pet of choice for many apartment dwellers in large cities.
 That said, this particularly playful dog can require nearly double the amount of exercise of larger breeds; be prepared to spend significant time taking walks and playing games with them.

-3 Little-Known Facts About Cairn Terrier
+3 Little-Known Facts About the Cairn Terrier

 1. The Wizard of Oz’s Toto Earned a Hefty Paycheck